Table of Contents

 - Only for small cat breeds

-11. Nature’s Miracle Just For Cats Advanced Hooded Corner Cat Litter Box (Perfect for Small Spaces)
+11. Nature’s Miracle Just For Cats Advanced Hooded Corner Cat Litter Box (Best for Small Spaces)

 The Nature’s Miracle litter box is an excellent choice for high peeing cats.
-The covered design keeps the litter inside the box, ensuring that your floor is always clean.
+The covered design keeps litter and urine inside the box, ensuring that your floor is always clean.
 This litter box is ideal for small spaces the convenient corner design.

-What I like the most about this cat litter box is that it features the non-stick antimicrobial surface, which prevents litter buildup, caking, and makes the cleaning process maximum simple.
+What I like the most about this cat litter box is that it features the non-stick antimicrobial surface, which prevents litter buildup, caking, and makes the cleaning process as simple as possible.
+The odor-block technology and a replaceable charcoal filter also eliminate odors for more than 3 months!

 - Convenient corner design for tight spaces